autotelic/fastify-mail/README.md

         - `html`: `string` - The HTML version of the message as an Unicode string, with context injected.
         - `text` : `string` - The plaintext version of the message as an Unicode string, with context injected
     - `templatePath`: `string` - the relative path to the message's templates.
+    - `opts`: `object` - Object containing options:
+      -  `templatePath`:  `string` - the relative path to the message's templates.
       -  `context`: `object` - Object containing context for the message (such as - variables that will be used in copy)

   - Returns: `object` with following properties:
     - `accepted` : array of email addresses accepted - eg. [ 'test@example.com' ]